Buses in Malta: Fleet

-Malta Public Transport's fleet mainly consists buses from the brands Otokar and King Long, however, Malta Public Transport has a fleet of 10 ex-Heathrow Airport siding Mercedes-Benz Citaro C1 facelift as of 2025, some buses currently being used as a driver trainer, some went back to the UK and others have gone to Cyprus for School bus services.
+Malta Public Transport's fleet mainly consists of buses from the brands Otokar and King Long, however, Malta Public Transport has a fleet of 10 ex-Heathrow Airport siding Mercedes-Benz Citaro C1 facelifts as of 2025; some buses are currently being used as a driver trainer, some went back to the UK and others have gone to Cyprus for School bus services.
 One Yutong E12 that was formerly used by Cyprus Public Transport and a VDL Midicity.
 Between 2014 and 2015, Malta Public Transport also had buses from the United Kingdom to compensate for a small fleet, Wright Eclipse 2s and Optare Solo SRs were leased from Dawson Group.

-The most common buses in Malta are the Otokar Kent C which make up most of the fleet, and the King Long B12, which the first batch 30 arrived in March 2024, and a batch of 100 arrived in May 2025.
+The most common buses in Malta are the Otokar Kent C which make up most of the fleet, and the King Long B12, of which the first batch of 30 arrived in March 2024, and a batch of 100 arrived in May 2025.
 There were also some other notable buses in the fleet, such as ex-Arriva Optare Solos and locally built "Scarnif SLFs" in the early days of Malta Public Transport too.
-The table below shows all of the buses Malta Public Transport has had (in order for operational buses).
-As of 2025, The diesel fleet is entirely made up of Euro 6 compliant engines, with the last batch of former Arriva King Long XMQ6127j Euro 5 buses being retired in June 2025.
+As of 2025, The diesel fleet is entirely made up of Euro 6 compliant engines, with the last batch of former Arriva King Long XMQ6127j Euro 5 buses being retired from public service in June 2025.
+Some of these Euro 5 buses are used as driver trainers as of June 2026.